cosandr/mrbot/README.md

 The data itself is the same between the two, see below for examples.

-The load order is important, loading multiple files of the same type (secrets or paths) overrides previous data.
+The load order is important, loading multiple files of the same type overrides previous data.

 This is useful for running different instances with slightly different data, as they can share certain settings and not others (for example different tokens with otherwise identical configs).